 Seattle, WA 98104

-The Waterfront Streetcar is on hiatus for two (2) years while a new barn is built at Occidental Square.
-Route 99 bus service has replaced the streetcar and includes more frequent peak time service, better connections to Sounder rail and ferry, and the ability to load bikes.
+Route 99 bus service has replaced the Waterfront Streetcar and includes more frequent peak time service, connections to Sounder rail and ferry, and the ability to load bikes.
 These buses are easily found because they are specially wrapped to look like the streetcar.
 Please check Route 99 for schedules.

 Taxicabs are located in front of the ferry terminal or across the street and are readily available.